Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 Mental Health Professional

-Registered Psychologist, Registered Social Worker or Clinical Counsellor
+Licensed Psychologist, Registered Social Worker or Clinical Counsellor

 • Completes the psychosocial assessment of your child/teen to better understand the family environment and connections